turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-enforcement/index.md

 This is the last guide in the *Getting started with AWS series*.

 **Prerequisites**:

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.

 > [!NOTE]
-> In the [previous guide](/guardrails/docs/getting-started/getting-started-aws/apply-quick-action) we showed how to add the single permission that enables you to take a **Quick Action** on S3 bcket versioning.
-This guide also requires that permission, so you can not proceed if you didn't follow the steps in the previous guide.
+> In the [previous guide](/guardrails/docs/getting-started/getting-started-aws/apply-quick-action) we showed how to add the single permission that enables you to take a **Quick Action** on S3 bucket versioning.
+This guide also requires that permission.

 ## Step 1: Open the Policy Pack